-There is no type of traffic collision more egregious than a drunk driving crash.
+There is no type of traffic collision more egregious than a drunk-driving crash.
 Drunk driving collisions are entirely preventable, yet they claim nearly one out of every three lives lost on the roads every year, according to the Centers for Disease Control and Prevention.
-Alabama ranks number five in the country for drunk driving deaths per capita, according to WSFA News, resulting in hundreds of lives lost and thousands upon thousands of serious, life-altering injuries.
-If you were hit by a drunk driver, or a drunk driver otherwise caused the crash you were in, our Sawyer Injury Law Atlanta drunk driving collision attorneys can help you sue the at-fault driver for maximum compensation.

 Damages You Can Sue For in a Drunk Driving Lawsuit

-While no amount of compensation can erase the physical and emotional trauma that you were subjected to, a personal injury claim can help you recover the following damages:
+While no amount of compensation can erase the physical and emotional trauma that you were subjected to in a drunk-driving accident, a personal injury claim can help you recover the following damages: